ademar111190/Yaaa/README.md

 - The app uses the adaptative icon with material you enabled and day nigth theme, so it will look different in different devices.
 - The list of libraries can be found in the [`gradle/libs.versions.toml`](gradle/libs.versions.toml) file.
 - The app contains translations for English and Portuguese.
-- Shortcuts to easy create an appointment are available in the launcher.
+- Shortcuts to easy create an appointment, see the appointments or edit locations are available in the launcher.
+- Location edition is available in the app.

 ## Improvements